bpython/curtsies/docs/Input.rst

 Within the (context-manager) context of an Input generator, an in-stream is put in raw mode or cbreak mode, and keypresses are stored to be reported later.
-Original tty attribute are recorded to be restored on exiting the context.
-The SigInt signal handler may be replaced if this behavior was specified on creation of the :class:`~curtsies.input.Input` object
+Original tty attributes are recorded to be restored on exiting the context.
+The SigInt signal handler may be replaced if this behavior was specified on creation of the :class:`~curtsies.input.Input` object.

 Input - Notes
 =============